-Cultural Discoveries: We’ll stop by a local handicrafts center that features wood carving, embroidery, and carpet weaving.
-Unforgettable Moment: Then, get to know some of the locals at a lunch at the home of Lady Zarafshan with folk dancing — a Vantage Exclusive.
+We’ll stop by a local handicrafts center that features wood carving, embroidery, and carpet weaving.
+Then, get to know some of the locals at a lunch at the home of Lady Zarafshan with folk dancing — a Vantage Exclusive.
 Dinner tonight will be at a local restaurant.
 After delving into the sights and immersing ourselves in the culture here, we’ll enjoy a panoramic view, at sunset, from the West Gate Tower.
 It’s the perfect coda to a remarkable day.

 Travel to Bukhara and embark on an orientation walk

-This morning, you’ll drive to Bukhara.
+This morning, you’ll fly from Khiva to Bukhara.
 This is Central Asia’s most sacred city, and we’ll begin to become acquainted with its history and allure on an orientation walk.
 We’ll explore the Lyab-i Hauz area of town, the central component of which is a pool that was built here in the 17th century (the name itself means “shore of pool”).
 We’ll discover some of the religious diversity here as we visit an old synagogue in the Jewish quarter of town as well as a madrassa at the square.
 Dinner is on your own this evening.

 Bustling bazaars and folk music in sacred Bukhara